 - 4.5.1 Trading conditions have been the most challenging in the last eight months and with the current downturn in the housebuilding market, and the uncertainty in the construction industry in general, competition for Building Control services is becoming increasingly challenging. - 4.5.2 With the UK facing a serious risk of recession the larger construction companies are struggling and have reacted by moth balling sites throughout Kent.
 Given the significantly weaker trading environment that we have experienced this year and the continuing uncertainty over the outlook for the rest of 2009/10, we have taken significant action to restructure our business to address the changed conditions in which we operate and to optimise our position for when market conditions improve.
-This is to ensure our business is of the correct scale to be in line with our expectation of a weaker market. - 4.5.3 The actions we have taken include the following measures: - removing area 5 and reallocating staff and redefining area boundaries - investigated potential for consultancy - investigated and initiated Continuing Professional Development (CPD)for surveyors along with partners/agents with potential to recover part of costs - investigating potential to employ trainees using apprenticeship scheme - appraisal of current fee structuring
+This is to ensure our business is of the correct scale to be in line with our expectation of a weaker market.

+- 4.5.3 The actions we have taken include the following measures: - removing area 5 and reallocating staff and redefining area boundaries - downsize and restructure of the group - investigated potential for consultancy - investigated and initiated Continuing Professional Development (CPD)for surveyors along with partners/agents with potential to recover part of costs - investigating potential to employ an apprentice in using an externally funded government initiative apprenticeship scheme - appraisal of current fee structuring